 The first thing I would suggest you do is just take everything out of your wardrobe and go through it.
 I have mentioned this before, like the post I have linked above, but it is just easier to empty your wardrobe and “start again”.

 Once I have emptied my wardrobe I then sort through into piles so for clothing to keep, give to charity, sell or turn into something else.
 This helps me keep on top of what I am buying and wearing so I suggest you do this every few months.
+This also like I said helps to keep your wardrobe organised, which is what we all want.

 Invest in storage and the right equipment